Why Some Inflatable Paddle Boards Feel Unstable

 • Paddle rivers or rocky shorelines

-• Weigh near the upper end of capacity ratings
+• Ride near the upper end of weight ratings

 • Want one board for many seasons

-Final Thoughts on Why Some Inflatable Paddle Boards Feel Unstable
+Final Thoughts: Why Some Inflatable Paddle Boards Feel Unstable

 man holding paddle board